How to rotate the strike

 The idea of these tips is to develop the fast and simple tactical things you can start on right away.
 There is no lag time between practice and matches and they can start making an instant different to your score.

 • Always look for another run.
 The trick with this is just to change mentality.
 If you are always looking for the extra run you will get it when the chance comes.
-You never know when a simple return will turn into an overthrow for example.
-The golden rule is staying alert for another run until the ball is dead.
+You never know when a simple return will turn into an overthrow.
+Stay alert for another run until the ball is dead every time.

-• Always play tip and run.
+• Play tip and run.
 A classic mistake a club level is to assume tip and run is a specific tactic for when a batting team is getting tied down.
 What's stopping you from using the tactic throughout an innings?
 If you have a good defence all you need to do is think, "quick single" after you have played the shot.
-You don't need to cut out your booming drive to do it either.
-Just look to defend the good balls and set off if the chance comes to drop it at your feet.
+Defend the good balls and set off.

 • Pick out the poor fielders.
 Every side has better and worse fielders.
-If you are in the middle you should know who the ones are who stand a little too deep to save a single, collapse under pressure or are always surprised when the ball comes to them.
-It's these fielders you can exploit if the ball goes near them for extra runs.
-On the same note, it's important to recognise the better fielders and take fewer risks with them to save you from a red-faced run out.
+If you are in the middle you should know who the ones are who stand a little too deep to save a single, collapse in key moments or are always surprised when the ball comes to them.
+It's these fielders you can exploit and make it home easily.

-• Decide when to nurdle and when to run.
-Although you can play the 'hit the gap' game through an entire innings, it is best done in the earlier stages of the game when the best bowlers are on with the ball in its best condition.
+• Decide when to run.
+Although you can play the hit the gap game through an entire innings, it most efective early on.
 If the going is tough early on, your running can keep you in the game.
-However, towards the death of an innings you might be looking to hit more boundaries and so tip-and-run becomes less important.
-That said, you can still do mighty well by scoring 4-5 singles along with a boundary every over, even at the death.
+Towards the death of an innings you might be looking to hit more boundaries and so stealing becomes less effective.

-Once you have your mentality sorted you can move the training session on to a simple batting drill that can act as part of your warm up.
-It teaches you and your players to work the ball around safely by angling the bat.
+Once you have your mentality sorted you can move the training session on to a simple batting drill in the nets.

-The drill is very flexible and can be done with an underarm, overarm or bowling machine feed.
-Most ages can try the game and the more you do it the better you get at learning how to play the ball away from fielders and through the gaps.
+The drill is very flexible and can be done with bowling machine, sidearm or bowlers.
+The more you do it the better you get at learning how to play the ball away from fielders and through the gaps.
+You can also enhance it greatly with smart-nets as you can see what balls are most likely to give you the best outcomes, and review the videos.

-This judgement is another under-developed skill in amateur players.
-One of the ways you can tell a professional cricketer from one who plays on weekends is his ability to judge what is a run and what is not.
+Judgement skill is one of the best ways to improve running and run rate.
 Most club players sensibly err on the side of safety, not taking runs that might be a little tight.
 However, with a little practice you can get your own team's judgement up to a much higher standard.

 This game (you will need a few players to make this work) shows you how to do this: